esmonges/FindingFriends/README.md

 FindingFriends
 ==============

+# DEPRECATED

+THIS IS DEPRECATED IN FAVOR OF https://github.com/esmongeski/FindingFriends (I lost access to the account this was living under.
+Please see the fork for all future commits)

+# LEGACY

 Application to play Finding Friends aka Chinese Bridge (https://en.wikipedia.org/wiki/Sheng_Ji)

 Mostly a python backend, webapp frontend, likely will be React/Redux down the line.